pgruetter/sdl-docs/docs/getting-started/select-columns.md

 :::

-There are numerous other options available, which you can view in the [API Docs](http://smartdatalake.ch/docs/site/scaladocs/io/smartdatalake/workflow/action/CopyAction.html).
+There are numerous other options available for the CopyAction, which you can view in the [API Docs](http://smartdatalake.ch/docs/site/scaladocs/io/smartdatalake/workflow/action/CopyAction.html).